Senate confirms general to lead Air Force, clearing way for first black service chief in U.S. history

 "My decision to appoint @usairforce General Charles Brown as the USA's first first-ever African-American military service chief has now been approved by the Senate," Trump tweeted before the Senate voting.
 "A historic day for America!
 Excited to work even more closely with Gen. Brown, who is a Patriot and Great Leader!"

-Brown, 57, was subsequently confirmed with a 98-0 vote.
-He will join a senior Pentagon leadership that has been criticized for being too white and too male - something the general acknowledged last week in a video that addressed the police killing of George Floyd, which has triggered protests across the United States.
+Brown, 57, was subsequently confirmed with a 98-to-0 vote.
+He will join a senior Pentagon leadership that has been criticized for being too white and too male — something the general acknowledged last week in a video that addressed the killing in police custody of George Floyd, which has triggered protests across the United States.

 Brown, speaking directly to the camera, said that "you may be wondering what I'm thinking about the current events surrounding the tragic death of George Floyd," considering that he is a senior leader in the Air Force and an African American.